Code-Institute-Submissions/Sarah-LB-Milestone3_BookClub_DecResub/README.md

     1. As a First Time Visitor, I want to easily understand the main purpose of the site.

-        1. The headings on the site are clear and the opening paragraph explains the site's purpose.
+        - The headings on the site are clear and the opening paragraph explains the site's purpose.

     2. As a First Time Visitor, I want to be able to easily navigate throughout the site to find recommended books to read.

-        2. The navbar is clear and easy to navigate.
+        - The navbar is clear and easy to navigate.

     3. As a First Time Visitor, I want to locate social media links to see their followings on social media.

-        3. The social media links are listed in the footer on every page.
+        - The social media links are listed in the footer on every page.

 -   #### Returning Visitor Goals

     1. As a Returning Visitor, I want to be able to easily find the book I have read and add my own comments and ratings to the database.

-        1. There is a search function clearly displayed at the top of the find a book page and pages have been given clear names based on what they do.
+        - There is a search function clearly displayed at the top of the find a book page and pages have been given clear names based on what they do.

     2. As a Returning Visitor, I want to find community links.

-        2. There are social media links in footer of every page.
+        - There are social media links in footer of every page.

 -   #### Frequent User Goals

     1. As a Frequent User, I want to be able to easily locate my reviews in order to edit or remove these from the database.

-        1. On the profile page, users can find only their reviews with an option to edir or remove.
+        - On the profile page, users can find only their reviews with an option to edir or remove.

 -   #### Developer/Site Owner Goals

     1. As the Site Owner, I want to provide a book recommendations site where I can earn money on each book purchased via a link from the site.

-        1. This has not been accomplished.
+        - This has not been accomplished.
 An affiliate link will be added to each review.html page.

 ### Further Testing

 -   The Website was tested on Google Chrome, Internet Explorer, Microsoft Edge and Safari browsers.
--   The website was viewed on a variety of devices such as Desktop, Laptop, iPhone7, iPhone 8 & iPhoneX.
+-   The website was viewed on a variety of devices such as Desktop, Laptop, iPhone7, iPhoneS & Samsung Galaxy Fold.
 -   A large amount of testing was done to ensure that all pages were linking correctly.
 -   Friends and family members were asked to review the site and documentation to point out any bugs and/or user experience issues.

 ### Problems Encountered

 -   The mobile navbar caused some issues.
 The overlay on the dropdown menu was covering the screen content but also the menu itself so nothing could be selected.
 I looked at changing the z-indexes but settled on moving the mobile unordered list outside of the div with a class of navbar-fixed.

+-   There were issues connecting to the database after 6 months of inactivity.
+Unpaused the database which sorted the deployed site but needed to make changes to the connection string in env.py to get it all working locally.

 ## Deployment